 If You Filed but Didn’t Pay

 If you file your return on time but do not pay the taxes you owe by the April deadline, you will owe a failure-to-pay penalty.
-The current penalty is 0.5% of the taxes you owe for each month (or part of a month) you fail to pay your taxes past Tax Day (the April 15 deadline).
+The current penalty is 0.5% of the taxes you owe for each month (or part of a month) you fail to pay your taxes past Tax Day (the July 15 deadline in 2020).
+This penalty may be waived if you can demonstrate reasonable cause for the late payment.
 If the IRS issues a notice of intent to levy or seize your property, the rate increases to 1% per month.
 The maximum late payment penalty is 25% of the taxes you owe.

 You also start accumulating interest on your unpaid taxes one day after your bill was due.
 The interest compounds daily until you pay the bill in full.
-The current interest rate is 5% but is subject to change.
+The current interest rate is the federal short-term rate plus 3% but is subject to change.

 If You Didn’t File or Pay

-If you didn’t pay or file on time, you will owe a combined penalty fee of 5%—a 4.5% penalty fee for late filing and 0.5% late payment—for each month or part of a month that you fail to file and pay.
+If you didn’t pay or file on time, according to the IRS, you will owe a combined penalty fee of 5%—broken down by a 4.5% penalty fee for filing late and a 0.5% late payment fee—for each month or part of a month that you fail to file and pay.
 After five months, the failure-to-file penalty will max out while the failure-to-pay penalty will continue until you pay your taxes, up to 25%.
-Overall, your total potential penalty will be 47.5% of the taxes you owe (22.5% for late filing and 25% for late payment).
+Overall, your total potential penalty will be 47.5% of the taxes you owe (22.5% in late filing fees and 25% in late payment fees).